ajarbyurns/RickNMorty/README.md

 Tested on XCode Device Emulator and iPhone 7 Plus

 UI : Programmatic

 Design Pattern : MVVM

 Pod : None

 App has 3 main Screens which can be navigated using bottom tool bar
 1. Character
-  i.
-Shows List of Characters Along With its Name and Species in Grid Layout
+  - Shows List of Characters Along With its Name and Species in Grid Layout
     - When Cell is Clicked, App will present a fullscreen View containing Character Details
-      1. Has a Back Button on Top to Navigate back to previous screen ii.
-Has a search TextField to filter the characters by Name
+      - Has a Back Button on Top to Navigate back to previous screen
+  - Has a search TextField to filter the characters by Name
-    - Press Return Button After Entering Text iii.
-Has a Filter Button in Top Navigation Bar
+    - Press Return Button After Entering Text
+  - Has a Filter Button in Top Navigation Bar
     - When clicked, App will present a page containing buttons which represent filter options
-      1. Has an Apply Button which dismisses the filter page and updates the Character Page based on the selected filters. iv.
-Loads More Data When as User scrolls down
+      - Has an Apply Button which dismisses the filter page and updates the Character Page based on the selected filters.
+  - Loads More Data When as User scrolls down
 2. Location
-  i.
-Shows a list of Locations along with its Name, Dimension, and Type ii.
-When Cell is Clicked, App will present a Page containing Location Details
+  - Shows a list of Locations along with its Name, Dimension, and Type
+  - When Cell is Clicked, App will present a Page containing Location Details
-      1. Page may be dismissed by dragging it down iii.
-Has a search TextField to filter the locations by Name
+    - Page may be dismissed by dragging it down
+  - Has a search TextField to filter the locations by Name
-    - Press Return Button After Entering Text iv.
-Loads More Data When as User scrolls down
+    - Press Return Button After Entering Text
+  - Loads More Data When as User scrolls down
 3. Episode
-  i.
-Shows a list of Episodes along with its Name, Season Number, Episode Number, and Air Date ii.
-When Cell is Clicked, App will present a Page containing Episode Details
+  - Shows a list of Episodes along with its Name, Season Number, Episode Number, and Air Date
+  - When Cell is Clicked, App will present a Page containing Episode Details
-    1. Page may be dismissed by dragging it down iii.
-Has a search TextField to filter the episodes by Name
+    - Page may be dismissed by dragging it down
+  - Has a search TextField to filter the episodes by Name
-    - Press Return Button After Entering Text iv.
-Loads More Data When as User scrolls down
+    - Press Return Button After Entering Text
+  - Loads More Data When as User scrolls down

 Screenshots can be viewed in the 'Screenshots' folder